Centro Legal Works is a premier provider of document authentication and legalization services.

 That’s a simple overview for what can be a complex, time-consuming process, and many of our clients simply don’t have the time or resources to spend dealing with government, Consulate and Embassy offices.
 At Centro Legal Works, we look after the details so that you don’t have to.

 Two requirements need to be fulfilled in order to ensure that your document(s) will be acceptable in another country, authentication and legalization.
 Depending on whether the destination country has a Consulate office in Toronto, or an Embassy in Ottawa will dictate where the document is to be authenticated.
-The Official Document Services (ODS) in Toronto authenticates documents to be submitted to Toronto Consulates and the Global Affairs in Ottawa authenticates documents submitted to Embassy offices.
+The Official Document Services (ODS) in Toronto authenticates documents to be submitted to Toronto Consulates and Global Affairs in Ottawa authenticates documents submitted to Embassy offices.
 Once the location of the country’s Consulate or Embassy office is established, you are ready to complete the first step, Authentication.

 The Official Document Services (ODS) authentication process involves comparing the signature and seal or stamp of the Notary or Commissioner to taking affidavits, to what is on file.